-I am Professor in the Department of Political Science, Jean Monnet Chair, and Director of the Center for European Studies and the Jean Monnet European Union Center of Excellence.
+I am Professor in the Department of Political Science, recipient of a second Jean Monnet Chair (2018-21), and Director of the Center for European Studies.
 My research and teaching focus on European Union (EU) politics, with a special interest in comparative political institutions, legislative studies, political parties, elections, and social network analysis.
 I am currently working on a book on multilingualism in the institutions of the EU, tentatively titled “Speaking in Tongues: the Politics of Language and the Language of Politics in the European Union,” as well as several papers on legislative networks.

 My articles have appeared in the American Journal of Political Science, the British Journal of Political Science, Legislative Studies Quarterly, European Union Politics, the European Journal of Political Research, the Journal of European Public Policy, American Politics Research, and Zeitschrift für Politikwissenschaft (ZPol) – Journal of Political Science.